Vacating (Canceling) a Judgment and Staying (Stopping) Enforcement of a Writ after You Defaulted in your Unlawful Detainer (Eviction) Case

 In the “declaration” part, put facts and details supporting the reasons for your motion.
 Examples: “I came back from the store and found the eviction summons and complaint inside my screen door.
 Nobody was home while I was at the store.”
 “I paid my rent in cash.
 My landlord refused to give me a receipt.”

-If you are submitting declarations from other people that support your own, you should refer to them as appropriate.
+If you are giving the court declarations from other people that support your written statement, you should refer to them in your own declaration as appropriate.
 You can attach other declarations to your motion.